ben-jacobson/Remora-STM32F4xx-W5500/README.md

 - MPG module yet to be ported.

 # Todos
-- Switch out tests to use whatever UART and other tested peripherals to what is defined in platformIO.ini
+- Switch out unit tests to use whatever UART and other tested peripherals to what is defined in platformIO.ini
 - Set up ability to configure UART peripheral in platformio.ini, just like we have with SPI and CS/RST pins
+- PWM: Set up the max PWM value
+- PWM: Test if using the same TIM/Channel, does the last frequency on the shared PWM set correctly as per docs below?
+- PWM: Test if this work if we use the fixed period only?
+In which case the variable boolean should be used to lock down to fixed period to save on set point variables.
+- PWM: Fix bug with secondary PWM period and duty cycle not updating properly

 # W5500 connection
 - PA_5: SCK